ibm-cloud-docs/BlockStorage/replication.md

 1. Click the name of your storage volume to display its details.
 2. Click **Actions** and click **Order Replica**.
 3. Select the existing snapshot schedule that you want your replication to follow.
-The list contains all of your active snapshot schedules.  \n -
+The list contains all of your active snapshot schedules.

    You can select only one schedule even if you have a mix of hourly, daily, and weekly.
-All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them. \n -  For more information, see [Working with Snapshots](/docs/BlockStorage?topic=BlockStorage-snapshots).
+All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.
+   For more information, see [Working with Snapshots](/docs/BlockStorage?topic=BlockStorage-snapshots).
 Replication starts 5 minutes after the snapshot is taken to ensure the most up-to-date data is copied to the replica volume.
    {: tip}

 4. Select a **Location** for the replica volume.